HAVE you ever wondered how much thought goes into the design of a hotel room?

-First there’s basic things like the size and shape of the space, which are the domain of the architect drawing up the plans, before the interior designer considers important issues like the selection and placement of furniture.
+First up there are basic things like the size and shape of the space, which are the domain of the architect drawing up the plans, before the interior designer considers important issues like the selection and placement of furniture.

 Colours must be considered, fabrics ordered, carpets commissioned, tiles selected, light fixtures designed and that’s before the technology wizards move in to create the devices that let guests play their own music via Bluetooth and unlock their suite door with an app on their smartphone.